pikvm/pikvm/docs/faq.md

     * The 4K real-time video will not fit through the network anyway.

-??? question "Where does the video latency come from?"
+??? question "Where does the cursor/video latency come from?"
     Here is the chain of transferring an image to your browser or VNC client.

     `Capture device -> Compression -> Network -> Decompression -> Rendering`